Skip to main content

 no vad

-Please remember that Queue Manager Enterprise makes outgoing calls to the operators' dn and must be able to reach them by placing SIP calls to the CME ip address.
+Please remember that Imagicle Advanced Queuing performs outgoing calls to the operators' dn and it must reach them by placing SIP calls to the CCME IP address.